xcdkz/YT-Feeder/README.md

 DOWNLOAD_AUDIO|~/Music/folder_for_yt_audio
 ```

-Comments must be placed on separate lines, every line starting with &ldquo;//&rdquo; will be ignored by the script DOWNLOAD specifies the custom directory where you wish to download your videos.
-COMMAND specifies your custom command to use on youtube links. `DOWNLOAD_AUDIO` specifies the custom directory where you wish to download your audio.
+Comments must be placed on separate lines, every line starting with &ldquo;//&rdquo; will be ignored by the script `DOWNLOAD` specifies the custom directory where you wish to download your videos. `COMMAND` specifies your custom command to use on youtube links. `DOWNLOAD_AUDIO` specifies the custom directory where you wish to download your audio.

-<a id="org673c99a"></a>
+<a id="orgbb5c247"></a>

 # Requirements